 After meeting in Rolling Meadows High School for a number of years, Roy Gromke, one of the founding members and Elders of Harvest who is now with the Lord, discovered the property for sale at 800 Rohlwing Road in Rolling Meadows.
 The building had previously been a furniture store, a wholesale club, and a home improvement warehouse.
 Harvest needed to raise $300,000 in six weeks from a church family of 500 people.
 Those people prayed, fasted, and gave so sacrificially that $392,000 came in within six weeks so that the congregation could purchase their first church building.
 It was a fantastic provision from the Lord.
 This property has come to be known as the Rolling Meadows Campus.
-More than 5,500 people attend this location.

 As the Lord continued to bring many people to Harvest, and as many lives were being changed, the church began to outgrow the Rolling Meadows Campus.
 The Elders started to pray for a new location for the congregation, not knowing the miracle God would accomplish.
 Harvest Bible Chapel was given an 80-acre property in Elgin, Illinois with a 280,000-square-foot building (three times the size of the Rolling Meadows Campus) and a 900-car parking garage.
 The property was worth $53 million, and through the work of the Lord, Harvest obtained it for the cost of one dollar!
 Thanks be to God!

 In September of 2007 a brand-new 2,200-seat worship center opened at the Elgin Campus, including a Children's Ministry area.
 The Worship Center will eventually be able to seat 6,000 and will include a bookstore and food court as the Lord provides.
 The Mitchell Swaback Athletic Center, which is adjacent to the new worship center, was dedicated in December 2007.
-More than 3,200 people call this campus their church home.

 Harvest Christian Academy – August, 2004